 Move more this summer with the Onondaga County Health Department's Cycle In th City!
 Click the banner above for more details.

 Annual Programs and Events

 Walktober is a monthlong walking initiative and competition that encourages individuals and teams to use the month of October to get more physically active.
-Sponsored by Healthy Monday Syracuse and SU Recreation Services, participants have an opportunity to join weekly Monday Mile walks, stay physically active all month and win free prizes.
-Click on the image above for highlights from Walktober 2013!
+Sponsored by Healthy Monday Syracuse and SU Recreation Services, participants have an opportunity to join weekly Monday Mile walks, stay physically active all month and win prizes.
+Click on the image above for highlights from Walktober 2014 and here for 2013!
 If you are interested in organizing your own Walktober event, check out the implementation guide we've put together for help with planning.